-More videos are coming soon, but to old you over, here is an uncovered relic from Drone Girl’s past:
+More videos are coming soon, but to hold you over, here is an uncovered relic from Drone Girl’s past:

 I didn’t always fly under Drone Girl moniker.
 When I first got into drones, it was as photographer for the Missouri School of Journalism’s drone journalism program, the first of its kind in the nation, where footage captured from the drone was used for NPR-member station KBIA.

-This fire was a controlled burn — our team was there from start to finish — but is indicative of what drones can contribute.
+The fire depicted in this video was a controlled burn — and our team was there from start to finish — but is indicative of what drones can contribute.

 Please leave a comment below if you have any questions.
 Enjoy!